exowanderer/SpitzerDeepLearningNetwork/README.md

 Fifth: Ensemble prediction = weighted average of individual predictions.

 Justification: By combining multiple, weak, small networks into a network of networks, the algorithm will act like a random forest of deep learning networks.
-Given the enforced symmetry into a butterfly structure, I'll call this a "Flock of Butterflies" method of FoB -- or Farfalla, because of Edde Sands.
+Given the enforced symmetry into a butterfly structure, I'll call this a "Flock of Butterflies" method of FoB -- or Farfalle.

 **How Many DLNs will that take**